Quantization robustness from dense representations of sparse functions in high-capacity kernel associative memory: Experimental Validation

 \subsection{Empirical Evidence of Bimodal Weight Distribution}

-The cornerstone of our theoretical explanation is the spontaneous emergence of a bimodal weight distribution, which we modeled as a consequence of competing forces in Sec.~\ref{sec:bimodal_origin}.
-To validate this model, we examined the empirical distribution of the learned weights $\bm{A}$ on the Ridge ($\gamma=0.02$, $P/N=3.0$).
+A central component of our theoretical interpretation is the spontaneous emergence of a bimodal weight distribution, modeled in Sec.~\ref{sec:bimodal_origin} as the result of competing effects in the learning objective.
+To examine this hypothesis, we analyzed the empirical distribution of the learned weights $\bm{A}$ on the Ridge ($\gamma=0.02$, $P/N=3.0$).

 Figure~\ref{fig:weight_dist} shows the histogram of the weight elements.
-Consistent with the predictions of our force-balance model, the distribution is not unimodal.
-Instead, it clearly separates into two distinct clusters around non-zero values ($\approx$ $\pm 3.0$), with a wide, empty valley near the origin.
-This result provides strong empirical support for the idea of an effective double-well potential governing the weight distribution.
-Furthermore, it visually explains why magnitude pruning is so destructive: it attempts to remove weights from the central region where very few exist, instead removing weights from the lower tails of the clusters, which carry essential signal information.
+Consistent with the proposed force-balance interpretation, the distribution is not unimodal.
+Instead, it separates into two clusters centered around non-zero values (approximately $\pm 3.0$), with relatively few weights near the origin.
+This observation is consistent with the interpretation of an effective double-well-like structure governing the weight distribution.

+Furthermore, the observed distribution provides an intuitive explanation for the sensitivity to magnitude pruning.
+Since only a small fraction of weights are located near zero, pruning preferentially removes weights from the tails of the two clusters, where they still contribute to the distributed representation.